Art-ek/HTTP-codes-URL-and-redirects/README.md

 Simply put If you manage multiple domains/subdomains/servers and you would like to check if they host a web server on standard 80 and 443 ports or maybe migration testing? then this script will really speed up your searches.

 ## ++ features ++
-- It will check both **http and https**, you just need to provide a domain name like bbc.co.uk, bing.com, example.com and each domain must be in a new line
+- It will check both **http and https**, you just need to provide a domain name like bbc.co.uk, bing.com, example.com and each domain must be in a new line saved in a txt file.
 ```
 domain.com
 domain1.net